rjrahulyadav369-beep/expense-tracker/README.md

 ## What it does
 - Add an expense with a name and amount
-- View all your expenses with a total at the end
+- View all your expenses with a total at the end to end
 - Saves everything to a `expenses.txt` file automatically

 ## How it looks